kerowav/RudeRacoon/README.md

 # RudeRacoon

-> Clone to have a VSCode ready OpenGL template environment.
+> Clone to have a VSCode OpenGL environment.
+> 🕷 Debugger Ready

 ## Initial Setup
 You will need to have the GLFW pre-compiled binaries installed, and the destination of it's folder.\